nickb1125/biostats-821-final-project/README.md

 ## How does modeling account for injuries?

-This method is used in the NBA to help teams re-evaluate their strategy when a key player is injured.
-It calculates how well the team's possible replacement players might perform, given the missing player's minutes, and adjusts their statistics accordingly.
-The method looks at the possible replacement players on the same team as the injured player and selects the best player to replace the missing player.
-It then takes the number of minutes played by the injured player and distributes them among the replacement players based on how many minutes they typically play.
-It also updates the replacement players' statistics to reflect their new playing time.
-This helps the team better understand how their performance might be impacted by the missing player and adjust their strategy accordingly.

-More in depth, the average number of minutes of the player that is out for injury or other reasons is calculated and distributed to the most qualified players of the same position up to certain thresholds until all minutes lost have been reaccounted for.
+The average number of minutes of the player that is out for injury or other reasons is calculated and distributed to the most qualified players of the same position up to certain thresholds until all minutes lost have been reaccounted for.
 The players minute-dependent statistics (i.e. PTS, REBOUNDS, etc) are then recalculated accordingly.
 Note that our injury adjustments assume linearity of statistics by each minute added to their play time.
 Additionally, only players that average 25 minutes or more are injury adjusted for.

 ## For Developers: